pm4py.discovery.discover_bpmn_inductive#

 - pm4py.discovery.discover_bpmn_inductive(log: EventLog | DataFrame | DirectlyFollowsGraph, noise_threshold: float = 0.0, multi_processing: bool = False, activity_key: str = 'concept:name', timestamp_key: str = 'time:timestamp', case_id_key: str = 'case:concept:name', disable_fallthroughs: bool = False) BPMN [source]#

-Discovers a BPMN using the Inductive Miner algorithm
+Discovers a BPMN model using the Inductive Miner algorithm.

 - Parameters: